Adversarian/RACER/README.md

 ```

 ### Fitting RACER on the Dataset
 RACER provides a `benchmark` keyword argument that can be used to time the `fit` method.
-Moreover, the hyperparameter `alpha` can be set using its respect keyword argument.
-(Note that `beta` is uniquely determined as `1.0 - alpha` and it is not exposed as a keyword argument)
+Moreover, the hyperparameter `alpha` can be set using its respective keyword argument.
+(Note that `beta` is uniquely determined as `1.0 - alpha` and is therefore not exposed through a keyword argument)
 ```python
 racer = RACER(alpha=0.95, benchmark=True)
 racer.fit(X_train, Y_train)